openenergymonitor/guide/source/setup/update.markdown

 ## Upgrading to a new emonSD image

-The most straightforward method of upgrading to a new emonSD image is to keep your existing emonPi/emonBase SD card as a backup to which you can revert and start with a new SD card running the latest image.
-It's then possible to plug the old SD card into the same emonPi/emonBase using a USB SD card reader and import the data directly.
+The most straightforward method of upgrading to a new emonSD image is to start with a new SD card, keep your existing emonPi/emonBase SD card as a backup to which you can revert if needed and then plug the old SD card into the emonPi/emonBase using a USB SD card reader and import the data directly.

-For an alternative single SD card upgrade method see export/import upgrade method described below.
+For an alternative single SD card upgrade method see the export/import archive method covered here: [Guide: Backup](https://guide.openenergymonitor.org/setup/import/).

 ### 1. Prepare a new card